Snowflake World Tour hits your city

 scripts/02_post_deploy.sqlAfter the first successful deployment

-scripts/03_verify_evolution.sqlAfter the second deployment (with immutability)
+scripts/03_verify_evolution.sqlAfter the second deployment (with frozen region + AI column)

 scripts/04_cleanup.sqlWhen you're done and want to tear everything down